As scrutiny mounts, mortgage servicers push into lending

 Exempt from the capital requirements to which big banks are subject, the non-bank mortgage servicers drew up Plan B.

-Banks such as JPMorgan Chase & Co (JPM.N), the second-largest U.S. mortgage lender, were withdrawing from making home loans to less creditworthy borrowers.
+Banks such as JPMorgan Chase & Co, the second-largest U.S. mortgage lender, were withdrawing from making home loans to less creditworthy borrowers.
 A gap had appeared in the market.
-[ID:nL2N0PQ2TS]

 "They are servicing existing loans and that is a dwindling business," said Tom Sontag, a managing director at Neuberger Berman Group LLC, an asset management firm which held a 2.5 percent stake in Ocwen at the end of March.